ABATA Toy Run takes over the Allen County Fairgrounds

-Hundreds of cars took off from the Allen County Fairgrounds today for the annual ABATE toy run.
+Hundreds took off from the Allen County Fairgrounds Sunday for the annual ABATE toy run.

 ABATE of Ohio is an organization dedicated to educating people about motorcycle safety and legislation, but once a year they hold one of the biggest charity rides.